Aliahmed-new/XSS_REPORTS/Reflected_xss_report_57.md

 ---
 ## Summary
 I identified a reflected XSS in the `returnTo` parameter of the following endpoint.
-The parameter value is reflected directly into an <a href> tag without sanitization, allowing JavaScript execution when the link is clicked.
+The parameter value is reflected directly into an href tag without sanitization, allowing JavaScript execution when the link is clicked.

 ---
 ## Vulnerable Endpoint